nextflow-io/nf-co2footprint/docs/co2footprint.md

 **$PUE$** = the efficiency coefficient of the data centre<br/>
 **$CI$** = the carbon intensity of energy production, which represents the carbon footprint of producing 1 kWh of energy for a given country and energy mix

+!!! warning

     Note that the usage of GPUs is not yet supported.

 ## Used data